 Over the course of the fiscal year, the School revised its original budget to account for changes during the year.
-For the year ended June 30, 2014, actual revenues were approximately \$150,000 above the budgeted amounts.
-Expenditures were approximately \$243,000 above budgeted amounts.
-Instruction expenditures were approximately \$131,000 over budget.
-Differences are primarily related to having a higher student count than anticipated.
+For the year ended June 30, 2015, actual revenues were approximately \$143,000 above the budgeted amounts.
+Expenditures were approximately \$294,000 above budgeted amounts.
+Differences are primarily related to having a higher student count than anticipated and not budgeting for the general administrative fee paid to the School Board.